Site Index

 How to join a ZOOM meeting option

-2. Follow the prompt to Download the ZOOM app. which should take you automatically to the meeting.
+2. Follow the prompt to open link (or Download the ZOOM app. if needed).
+The app. should automatically open and take you to the meeting.

 Please note: